Last updated: February 19, 2021

 - The A.T. goes sharply left here, but stay straight onto Jeremys Run Upper Trail.

 - Take a right onto the Knob Mountain Cutoff Trail.

 - Take another right on Knob Mountain Trail (yellow-blazed).
 Follow it to Mathews Arm Campground registration station.

 - Take the Elkwallow Trail back to your starting point at Elkwallow Wayside.

 The average hike duration does not take into consideration fitness, exploration, rest, contemplation, etc.

 Pets must be on a leash no longer than 6 feet at all times.

-The trailhead for this hike is located at the Compton Gap parking area.
+The trailhead for this hike is accessed from the Elkwallow Wayside parking lot.